-- Age Pension, Carer Payment or Disability Support Pension - ABSTUDY Living Allowance, Austudy or Youth Allowance - Special Benefit - Family Tax Benefit Part A at more than the base rate - Parenting Payment partnered and single - JobSeeker Payment or Farm Household Allowance.
+- Age Pension, Carer Payment or Disability Support Pension - ABSTUDY Living Allowance, Austudy or Youth Allowance - Special Benefit - Family Tax Benefit Part A at more than the base rate - · Parenting Payment either partnered or single - JobSeeker Payment or Farm Household Allowance.

-You must also pay 1 of the following:
+You must also pay one of the following:

 - rent

 - fees in a retirement village

 - lodging

-- board and lodging - site or mooring fees if your main home is a caravan, relocatable home or a boat.
+- board and lodging

+- site or mooring fees if your main home is a caravan, relocatable home or a boat.